algorithmica-org/algorithmica/content/english/hpc/profiling/benchmarking.md

 }
 ```

-Then you create many implementation files for each algorithm version (e. g. `v1.cc`, `v2.cc` and so on, or some meaningful names if applicable) that all include that single header file:
+Then you create many implementation files for each algorithm version (e.g., `v1.cc`, `v2.cc`, and so on, or some meaningful names if applicable) that all include that single header file:

 ```c++
 #include "gcd.hh"